-Students interested in writing can compete for positions on four student-run legal journals.
+Students interested in writing can compete for positions on five student-run legal journals.
 The school also has an extensive moot court program and opportunities to participate in trial advocacy, counseling and negotiation competitions.
 The school's Thurgood Marshall Library is the largest law library in the state.

 The curriculum combines traditional offerings with cutting-edge programs and a full-time menu of elective courses.
 Our adjunct faculty including leading lawyers, judges, and academics in Maryland and Washington, D.C.
 Fifty-eight full-time faculty members teach the 678 full-time and 154 part-time students.
 The 12:1 student-faculty ratio promotes close contact between professors and students.

 The law school is housed in the Nathan Patz Law Center, a state-of-the-art building that opened in 2002.
 In this new facility, simulation and clinical courses make extensive use of advanced audio-visual technology.
 Students use the school's many computers for research, writing, clinical work, and computer-assisted learning.
 Our professional staff in the offices of Admissions, Academic Achievement, Career Development, and elsewhere are committed to helping students make the most of their law school experience.
 Our devoted alumni mirror that commitment through their mentoring, adjunct teaching, annual giving, and service to the community.